History Files Nav bar

 1919

-The region passes to Rumania as part of the dismemberment of the Austro-Hungarian Empire after the Great War.
+The region passes to Rumania as part of the dismemberment of the Austro-Hungarian empire after the First World War.
 During the Second World War, Germany passes part of Transylvania back to Hungary.